xaur/decred-proposals/Decred-Market-Makers.md

 **Offer:**

-2% spread (they also quote figures for 4%)
+2% spread (they also quote figures for 4%), no layering means no offers close to the current price (other proposals offer $5/10k within 1%).

 $30k each side